-Sure, there will be several ohms of resistance to an electric F-150 (as there will be for a four-door Mustang), but that’s to be expected.
+Sure, there will be some resistance to an electric F-150 (as there will be for a four-door Mustang), but that’s to be expected.
 Trust hasn’t grown with electric vehicles yet, and that will change as the technology continues to improve.
 Electricity is actually quite an amazing power source for trucks.
 Already, several start-ups are racing to make the first electric pickup.
 Both Rivian and Bollinger have teased some rather impressive truck EV concepts, and the electric behemoth, Tesla, is in the process of developing electric trucks as well.

 How Would An Electric F-150 Perform?

 Unlike internal combustion engines, electric vehicles have a flat torque curve.
-This is quite helpful for towing, as the engine doesn’t have to build up power to create low-end torque, it is just right there at the driver’s disposal at all times.
+This is helpful for towing, as the engine doesn’t have to build up power to create low-end torque, it is just right there at the driver’s disposal at all times.
 This, in turn, means that the truck won’t have to rely on increasingly larger transmissions in order to keep in the engine in the optimal power band, the electric motor does all of that on its own.

 The leap to electric is oddly reminiscent of Ford’s embrace of aluminum for the F-150’s body.
 While other truck manufacturers (I’m looking at you Chevy) chided Ford for this move, it ended up being entirely justified by the F-150’s stellar performance.
-This change ended up dropping the weight of the F-150s by 700 pounds, increasing towing capability by 900 lbs. and it's payload by 1,030 lbs.
-At the end of the day, the F series trucks are synonymous with performance.
+This change ended up dropping the weight of the F-150s by 700 pounds, increasing towing capability by 900 lbs. and its payload by 1,030 lbs.
+At the end of the day, the F-series trucks are synonymous with performance.
 The move to electric isn’t necessarily ideological, but rather, it is pragmatic.
 With electricity, the F-150 could continue to perform just as well, if not better, without needing a single drop of gas.

 Additionally, there are a few synergies with electric energy and an F-150.
 For one, it would be a portable and powerful generator.
 Nearly every construction site across the world has a truck in it.
-Instead of having to rent out a loud generator, worker’s could simply plug in their power tools into the F-150 EV and work from there.
-Tailgating even would be made much simpler, with all of the electricity you need for music, televisions, and maybe even a refrigerator right there in the bed.
+Instead of having to rent out a loud generator, workers could simply plug their power tools into the F-150 EV and work from there.
+Tailgating would be made much simpler, with all of the electricity you need for music, televisions, and maybe even a refrigerator right there in the bed.
 There are hundreds of more examples of how an electric truck could be surprisingly useful.

 Here's another thing to keep in mind.
 There initially was some pushback against the EcoBoost engine being used in the F-150 and Mustang since it's a smaller engine than most would expect for either vehicle.
-More cylinders do generally mean more power, but that plucky V6 has wonderfully exceeded our expectations.
+More cylinders do generally mean more power, but that plucky V6 has exceeded our expectations.
 If Ford has proved anything, it's that going green doesn't always mean going slow.